Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/state-comparison-caveats.md

 ```
 ### Manifest overwritten in subsequent parses

-dbt now overwrites the `manifest.json` file during parsing.
-This means, if you're referencing `--state` information from the `target/ directory`, you may encounter a warning indicating that the saved manifest was not found, since the `manifest.json` is overwritten during parsing.
+dbt overwrites the `manifest.json` file during parsing, which means when you reference`--state` from the `target/ directory`, you may encounter a warning indicating that the saved manifest wasn't found.

 <Lightbox src="/img/docs/reference/saved-manifest-not-found.png" title="Saved manifest not found error" />